 On Target to Meet Your Goals?

 Even if your goals are appropriate given your family’s circumstances, what about your savings rate?
 Do you think that you’ll achieve your goal?
-Talk with your financial professional, and check out the College Savings Planner calculator.
+Talk with your financial professional, and check out the College Savings Planner calculator at smart529.com/resources/calculator.
 Simply plug in a few numbers to find out if you’re on track to save enough.

 What Is a 529 Plan?